jeanpaulsio/notes/general/domain_driven_design/chapter_14.md

 * Routing service: when `Route Specification` is passed, `Itinerary` is returned
 * `Itinerary` will satisfy the `Route Specification`
 * use of two bounded contexts - each of which had its own conceptual organization of shipping operations
-* Fuck this example
-* so many diagrams to follow, lot of mumbo jumbo.
-* we'll come up with our own example on the spot
 * the important thing is that large teams should know where the boundaries of the "bounded contexts" are
 * clear boundaries and an established ubiq. language lets large teams work independently
 * image a large react application - easily susceptible to multiple people writing the same helper functions that do the same thing